 One speaker offered this video as an example of a man who had some “interesting points and outlook.”

-After watching this prick for a minute, I had a desire to punch him in the face.
+After watching him for a minute, I had a desire to slap him in the face.

 Then he’ll find out how easy and rational life is.